 Those willing to brave the steamy summers will enjoy the absence of crowds, warm Gulf waters, and hotel rates dropping as much as 50 percent—just bring bug repellent for the parks.

-November's American Sandsculpting Championship and Beach Festival attracts some of the world's top sand sculptors to Fort Myers Beach for a family-friendly showcase of imaginative, natural art.
+November's American Sand Sculpting Championship and Festival attracts some of the world's top sand sculptors to Fort Myers Beach for a family-friendly showcase of imaginative, natural art.

 How to Get There

-By car: Fort Myers Beach is 2 hours, 45 minutes from Miami.
+By car: Fort Myers Beach is just less than three hours from Miami.
 Take 836 West to 826 North/Palmetto Expressway to connect to I-75 North toward Naples.
-From I-75 take exit 116 for Bonita Springs/Gulf Beaches.
+From I-75, take Exit 116 for Bonita Springs/Gulf Beaches.

-Downtown Fort Myers is about 30 minutes northeast of Fort Myers Beach.
+Downtown Fort Myers is about thirty minutes northeast of Fort Myers Beach.
 Take San Carlos Boulevard to McGregor Boulevard.

-Sanibel is 3 hours from Miami.
+Sanibel is around three hours from Miami.
 Take 836 West to 826 North/Palmetto Expressway to connect to I-75 North toward Naples.
-From I-75, take exit 123 toward Estero.
+From I-75, take Exit 123 toward Estero.